 Honors and Awards

-Mitchell has received grants, fellowships, and awards from the National Historical Publications and Records Commission of the National Archives, the National Endowment for the Humanities, the American Council of Learned Societies, the Harry Frank Guggenheim Foundation, the Gilder Lehrman Institute of American History, the American Studies Association, the Massachusetts Historical Society, the Harry Ransom Center at the University of Texas at Austin, and the J. William Fulbright Foundation.
+Mitchell has received grants, fellowships, and awards from the National Historical Publications and Records Commission of the National Archives, the National Endowment for the Humanities, the American Council of Learned Societies, the Harry Frank Guggenheim Foundation, the Gilder Lehrman Institute of American History, the American Studies Association, the Massachusetts Historical Society, the Harry Ransom Center at the University of Texas at Austin, the Louisiana Endowment for the the Humanities, and the J. William Fulbright Foundation.